"Wandavision" Reactions and Takeaways

 We'd heard for years about the potential of Falcon and the Winter Soldier, Hawkeye, and maybe even Loki getting their own Disney+ series, but Wanda and Vision in their own through-the-decades-sitcom?
 How was that going to work, especially given Vision’s un "timely" demise in Avengers: Infinity War?
 Would MCU fans be willing to explore the more magical, mystical storylines of the comics and follow some of the weirder characters of the MCU without Steve Rogers and Tony Stark to lead the way?

-I can now admit that Wandavision is weird, absurd, deeply philosophical, often creepy, but oddly wonderful all at the same time.
+I can now admit that Wandavision is weird, absurd, deeply philosophical, dark and creepy, but oddly wonderful at times as well.

 As Marvel Studios’ first foray into the world of streaming, Feige and company have proven, at least for now, that, in the right hands, there is a multiverse of new stories to be told, worlds to explore, and interesting characters to develop in the post-Cap/Ironman world of the MCU.

 Will fans get on board?
 I honestly don't know.
-Reactions to Wandavision have been mixed, and at some point, superhero fatigue will become a factor.
+Reactions to Wandavision have been mixed, and at some point, superhero fatigue may become a factor in future MCU storylines.

 Some people might not be quick to embrace the weirder storylines, unusual characters, and more ideological underpinnings of Phase 4 and beyond.